beckym223/manual_work/E6_long_edited.md

 modities were low.
 Consequently, it was an- ticipated that export earnings would not grow very rapidly, if at all.8
-'Latin America and a few other countries (including China, Thailand, and Turkey), then deemed "underde- veloped," were not formally colonies prior to the Second World War.
-However, it was widely believed that they had been "economically dependent."
-The leaders and elite in most poor countries shared the perception that their econ- omies were "different" from industrialized countries and like other developing countries.
-The G-77 (77 countries), or nonaligned nations, were all developing countries whose leaders perceived themselves to be in a similar eco- nomic situation with similar goals of rapid growth and improved living standards.
-6 As was then conventional, I shall assume here that higher living standards, more rapid growth, and economic development were/are synonymous for purposes of ana- lyzing trade policy.
-7 There was, to be sure, a growing literature on the con- tribution of technical change and factor accumulation to growth in the industrialized countries.
-But most develop- ment economists saw that research as irrelevant for de- veloping countries.
-8 Another widely held view, closely related to export  pessimism, was the proposition that the terms of trade had inexorably deteriorated against primary commodities and would continue to do so.
-Investigation of this proposition

-### ---Economics-1997-0-05.txt---
-A fourth premise was that the labor force in developing countries, predominantly en- gaged in agricultural activities as it was, had a marginal product of labor that was "neg- ligible, zero, or even negative," to quote W.
-Arthur Lewis (1954 p.
-141).
-The stylized
-"fact" that there was "surplus" labor, or disguised unemployment in less developed countries (LDCs) was widely accepted.9 In many analytical formulations, it was explic- itly or implicitly assumed that labor was a free good while capital was the scarce factor of production.'0
-Related to the fourth premise was a fifth
-premise: that capital accumulation was crucial for growth, and in early stages of development it could occur only with the importation of capital goods.
-Since it was expected that the demand for capital goods imports, and im- ports of other products used in the production process, would grow rapidly while foreign exchange earnings would not, it appeared that growth could follow only if domestic produc- tion of import-competing goods could expand rapidly.
-Yet a sixth widely accepted premise was that there was very little response to price incentives in developing countries: peasants were "traditional" in their behavior, and there were "structural" problems within the economy." '
-Based on these stylized facts and premises, it was a straightforward step to believe that the process of development was that of industriali- zation, by which was essentially meant the accumulation of capital for investment in man- ufacturing industry and related infrastructure.
-Moreover, since most manufactured goods were imported, it seemed to follow logically that, as stated by Chenery (1958 p.
-463) among many
-others: "Industrialization consists primarily in the substitution of domestic production of man- ufactured goods for imports."
-C. Initial Policies
-Policy prescriptions were derived from these propositions, or stylized facts.
-Since it was thought that industrialization was neces- sary for development and that free trade would leave underdeveloped countries specialized in primary commodity production, it followed that there had to be investment in new manu- facturing industries whose output would sub- stitute for imports.
-Further, it was widely believed that new industries in poor countries could not possibly compete with their estab- lished counterparts in the developed world.
-Therefore, industry would have to be protected during its initial phase.
-Import-substitution policies therefore became the hallmark of de- velopment strategies for manufacturing and the underlying rationale for trade policy."2
-The case for import substitution was based both on the premises outlined above and also on received doctrine: the infant industry ar- gument.
-The notion that dynamic considera- tions and externalities might imply that an industry, although economic, would not be es- tablished by private agents had been accepted by economists as a legitimate exception to the case for free trade since Hamilton and List."3 tended to demonstrate that at the very least the deteriora- tion had been much less than was believed.
-John Spraos (1980) provided a classic review of the evidence.
-9 A modem interpretation would be that there are many people in developing countries with very low marginal products of labor.
-While they are too poor to remain un- employed, the process of development entails equipping people with the capabilities (partly through education) and opportunities to increase their productivity.
-' To be sure, all analysts recognized the importance of increased provision of education and health services.
-But for purposes of analyzing trade policy, emphasis was al- most exclusively on investment.
-" This gave rise to a great deal of literature based on "structuralism."
-According to some, it was the absence of responsiveness to price that made developing countries "different."
-Structuralism was also used as an argument that inflation was necessary in order to achieve growth.
-See Hollis B. Chenery ( 1975) for a fuller description.
-2 There were many important subthemes that are not elaborated here, since they are not essential to the main argument.
-It should, however, be noted that there were many who believed that the situation of developing coun- tries was "structural" and that marginal changes would not matter.
-It was then concluded that a "big push" was needed, with many new investments simultaneously gen- erating additional demand and then becoming profitable.
-Ragnar Nurkse's ( 1958) "balanced growth" prescription reflected the same viewpoint.
-'" See Robert E. Baldwin's (1969) classic analysis of the argument, which not only sets up the conditions under which there might be an infant industry, but also carefully

 ### ---Economics-1997-0-06.txt---